-The results for the 2021 WWW survey are out!
-Find more details in the 2021 WWW Final Report.
+The results for the 2022 WWW survey are out!
+Find more details in the 2022 WWW Final Report.

 Despite the disruption in the job market due to the pandemic in late 2019-2021, we encouraged

-Survey participation was solicited via repeated recruitment announcements through the AMA DocSIG and
+Survey participation was solicited via repeated recruitment announcements to the AMA DocSIG and

 The Who Went Where report is a highly anticipated document that AMA DocSIG is proud to present.
 To check out previous reports, please see below.